0xPolygon/polygon-docs/docs/cdk/overview.md

 Polygon Chain Development Kit (CDK) is a modular, open source, software toolkit for blockchain developers which supports the installation and configuration of a variety of chain architectures.

-Polygon CDK empowers developers to launch new L2 chains running Polygon zkEVM technology on Ethereum or, in the future, transition existing layer 1 (L1) chains into custom ZK-EVM L2s.
+Polygon CDK empowers developers to launch new L2 chains running Polygon zkEVM technology on Ethereum or, with optional validium networks and, in the future, transition existing layer 1 (L1) chains into custom ZK-EVM L2s.

 ## CDK features